Hugofromfrance/home_performance/README.md

 Needs optimization : beyond
 ```

 > **For non-electric sources**: If `heater_power` is not configured, the system derives an average power from observed `energy / heating_hours`.
-This allows performance evaluation even for heat pumps, gas, or district heating.
+This allows performance evaluation even for heat pumps, gas boilers, or gas furnaces.

 ### Thresholds by Power